Spider and Scorpion Control, Exterminator, and Treatment in Lubbock & Amarillo TX

 Spiders aren’t insects, but arachnids and are known for their long spindly legs and intricate webs to capture prey, commonly insects and other bugs.

-Scorpions are also in the arachnid family and although common in New Mexico and El Paso, do make appearances on hot summer nights in Lubbock.
+Scorpions are also in the arachnid family and although common in New Mexico and El Paso, do make appearances on hot summer nights in Lubbock and Amarillo.
 80% of stings which can be quite painful, are reported from May – August.